Do you view the world through a spiritual lens? Are you fascinated by the intersection of religion and politics?

 Pay: Writers are paid a “modest honorarium.”

-An evangelical magazine published 10 times per year with robust online content, Christianity Today is probably the mostly widely read evangelical Christian publication.
+An evangelical magazine founded by Bill Graham, Christianity Today is probably the most widely read evangelical Christian publication.

-Pay: Who Pays Writers has reports of writers being paid between two and 17 cents per word.
+Pay: Who Pays Writers has reports of writers being paid between 2 and 17 cents per word.

 Run by the John C. Danforth Center on Religion and Politics at Washington University in St. Louis, this website offers political opinions from multiple faith traditions.

-Pay: One writer reports earning 26 cents per word.
+Pay: One writer reports earning 26 cents per word on Who Pays Writers.

-A magazine for Presbyterian women, Horizons seeks interviews, feature articles and Bible study resources.
+A magazine for Presbyterian women, Horizons seeks articles, stories and poems of varying topics.

 St. Anthony Messenger is a monthly Catholic family magazine which aims to help its readers lead more fully human and Christian lives.
 It pays for opinion pieces, feature articles, fiction and poetry.